 3. Where The Money And Museums Are: Zurich

-One of the most famous and the largest cities in Switzerland, Zurich is the business capital.
+One of the most famous, largest, and best cities to visit in Switzerland, Zurich is the business capital.
 Zurich is filled with thriving locations like the Old Town, Zurich Opera House, Uetliberg, Paradeplatz, and more.
 The city is adorned with natural attractions like Lake Zurich, the Chinese Garden, and more.
-The city also overflows with culture and has many museums like the Swiss National Museum, Kunsthaus Zurich and Money Museum and churches like Grossmunsterand St Peter’s Church with a great legacy attached to them.
+Zurich also overflows with culture and has many museums like the Swiss National Museum, Kunsthaus Zurich, and Money Museum and churches like Grossmunsterand St Peter’s Church with a great legacy attached to them.
 The city also offers some of the best restaurants and shopping areas like Bahnhofstrasse.

 4. Between Countries: Lake Geneva